 - women and children

-- North East Law Centre is different from other agencies and organisations because we provide legal representation and individual casework aimed at the early and timely resolution of problems which may otherwise escalate to more resource intensive parts of the justice system.
+North East Law Centre is different from other law organisations because we provide legal representation and individual casework aimed at the early and timely resolution of problems which may otherwise escalate to more resource intensive parts of the justice system.

-Where we are unable to provide free services, we have developed affordable services so that people in North East England can access good quality legal advice for as low cost as possible.
+Where we are unable to provide free services, we have developed affordable services so that people in North East England can access excellent quality legal advice for as low cost as possible.